Recent changes affecting the Forest

-- A recent desk-based study calculates that visitor days to the New Forest rose to an estimated 15.2 million in 2017.
+- a recent desk-based study calculates that recreation and leisure visitor days to the New Forest rose to an estimated 15.2 million in 2017.
 This is a 12% overall increase (an average increase of about 1% per year) since 2004.
-It predicts that by 2037 there will be over 17 million recreational visitor days a year to the National Park.
+It predicts that by 2037 there will be over 17 million recreational visitor days a year to the National Park

 - National Planning Policy places a strong emphasis on meeting identified housing needs and has removed regional planning constraints.
 New and emerging Local Plans produced by neighbouring planning authorities include allocations for many thousands of new homes close to the New Forest National Park